gitbackspacer/data-visualisation-course/README.md

 * I used to do make and edit templates (https://github.com/veusz/veusz) and save them into SVG and then add the interactivity by writing  tooltips.

+* Plotly serves a large bioinformatics research community.
+These users leverage the uniquely interactive features of plotly charts for dendrograms, heatmaps, volcano plots, and other visualizations common in this field.
+Using Python and R created through plotly  researchers have created some neat visualisation (https://moderndata.plot.ly/bioinformatics-plots-made-in-python-and-r/)